Market overview: support for carers

 - Help with employment, training and education

-- Help with planning for emergencies and accessing breaks
+- Help with complex cases, planning for emergencies and accessing breaks

-- A Care Navigator team based in Bradford Royal Infirmary and Airedale Hospital.
-Navigators work with carers during hospital discharge to make sure the right support is in place and carers know what help is available.
+- A Care Navigator team based in Bradford Royal Infirmary and Airedale Hospital who work with carers during hospital discharge, to make sure the right support is in place and carers know what help is available.

 - Digital inclusion support to help unpaid carers build confidence using technology.

-- Alternatives to Respite – this is a service that helps carers to plan respite through holidays, activities and day trips
+- Alternatives to Respite – this is a service that helps carers to plan respite through holidays, activities and day trips.
+This is under contract until 2027.

 Future demand